tooky/kosli-playground/README.md

 - git push

 - Wait for the Github Action to complete
-- In https://app.kosli.com, click `Flows` on the left hand side menu.
+- In https://app.kosli.com, click `Flows` on the left hand side menu
-- You should see a single Flow whose name is `playground-alpha-ci`
-- Click this Flow name `playground-alpha-ci`
+- Click the Flow named `playground-alpha-ci`
 - You should see a single Trail whose name is the repo's current HEAD commit
 - This Trail will have no attestations
 - Is there a new Snapshot in the `playground-prod` Environment?